tilt-dev/tilt.build/docs/rollout/prioritize-inactive.md

 **Skip this if**
 * You are confident that you understand every AppDev's use case and how to triage the impact of issues.
 We see this mostly when DevEx is part-time, e.g. on a team of 5-10.

-**You know it's successful when** you prioritize an issue reported by an Inactive User and after it's fixed you see that multiple Inactive Users become Active and praise that improvement.
+**You know it's successful when**
+* You prioritize an issue reported by an Inactive User and after it's fixed you see that multiple Inactive Users become Active and praise that improvement.